 In the UK the average working week is 40 hours.
 We’re spending longer in the office, sitting at a desk and less active than a decade ago.
 Over 50% of people work more than 40 hour and 8% are working 60 hours or more.

-They’re under pressure, overloaded, more stressed with less time to focus on their health and wellbeing and an increased risk of stroke, heart attack and disease.
+People are under pressure, overloaded, more stressed.
+They have less time to focus on their health and wellbeing.
+They’re more at risk of stroke, heart attack and disease.

-Japan doesn’t have a word for work/life balance but they do have a word for death by overwork – ‘karoshi’, often as a result of suicide.
+Japan doesn’t have a word for work/life balance but they do have a word for death by overwork – ‘karoshi’.
+Death that often results from suicide.

 The The Lancet Online First, published an article comparing health risks of those working 55+ hours a week to those working 35-40 hours.
 Working longer hours was associated with a 13% increase in the risk of cardiovascular disease and a 33% increase in the risk of a stroke compared to a ‘normal’ work week.”

 Watch the TRTWorld Roundtable panel discussion Roundtable: Are long working hours bad for productivity?.

 If you regularly work long hours and you want to work in a better, more balanced, more productive way, get in touch or book a free strategy session.